yogsototh/yblog/multi/blog/Hakyll-setup.md

 </html>
 ```

-See, its easy
+en: See, its easy
-But we have a problem.
+en: But we have a problem.
 How could we change the title?
-Or for example, add keywords?
+en: Or for example, add keywords?
+fr: C'est facile.
+fr: Mais il reste un problème à résoudre.
+fr: Comment pouvons-nous changer le titre ?
+fr: Ou par exemple, ajouter des mots clés ?

-The solution is to use `Context`s.
+en: The solution is to use `Context`s.
-For this, we first need to add some metadatas to our markdown[^1].
+en: For this, we first need to add some _metadatas_ to our markdown[^1].
+fr: La solution est d'utiliser les `Context`s.
+fr: Pour cela, nous devrons ajouter des _metadonnées_ à notre markdown[^1].

-[^1]: We could also add the metadatas in an external file (`foo.md.metadata`).
+en: [^1]: We could also add the metadatas in an external file (`foo.md.metadata`).
+fr: [^1]: Nous pouvons aussi ajouter ces métadonnées dans un fichier externe (`toto.md.metadata`).

 ``` markdown
 {-hi-}---